mskraban/spirit-rating/README.md

 <!-- USAGE EXAMPLES -->
 ## 🖱️ Usage

-User have to select between two membership packages and.
-Depending on user pick, price at the bottom of form is recalculated.
-User can pick between two send to options.
-If user selects "Send to me" then there are displayed only message and from input fields.
-If user selects "Send to them", then input field "to their name" is added.
+User have to register and create account.
+After registering user will have to login using created account.
+After login user is redirected to rating page, where user rate spirits after tasting them.

 <!-- Notes -->